pythonarcade/arcade/doc/programming_guide/textures.rst

 as part of the name including vertical/horizontal/diagonal, size and other parameter for a truly unique name.

-When loading texture through arcade the name of the texture will be the absolute path to the image and various parameters such as size, flipping, xy position etc.
+When loading texture through Arcade the name of the texture will be the absolute path to the image and various parameters such as size, flipping, xy position etc.